hirokishimizu39/hirokishimizu39/README.md

 - My name is Hiroki, a passionate learner.
 - I just want to make the world a better place!
 - I have a solution.
-Please check it out this product in the blow!
+Please check it out this product in the below!
 > What's your dream?
 >
 > Who do you want to become?